riconaranjo/iOS-Curriculum/Workshop 1/Workshop 1.md

 ### `Double`

-In Swift we can represent decimal numbers —properly known as floating-point numbers— using the `Double` datatype.
+In Swift we can represent decimal numbers — properly known as floating-point numbers — using the `Double` datatype.
 Floating-point numbers are numbers that have fractional components, colloquially referred to as as decimal values.

 ``` swift
 let p = 1.0          // implicit